MASSACHUSETTS: HIGH REGULATIONS

 - good behavior

 You must simply offer equivalent, not identical, instruction to receive approval to homeschool.
-Your local school official(s) will want to see that your child’s academic abilities are within their grade range.
+Your local school official(s) will want to see that your child’s academic abilities are simply within their grade range.

 (see legal reference #4 and #7)